Stay Prepared All Year Long

 • Practice Your Plan: Conduct a family severe thunderstorm drill regularly so everyone knows what to do if a damaging wind or large hail is approaching.
 Make sure all members of your family know to go there when severe thunderstorm warnings are issued.
 Don’t forget pets if time allows.

 • Prepare Your Home: Keep trees and branches trimmed near your house.
-If you have time before severe weather hits, secure loose objects, close windows and doors, and move any valuable objects inside or under a sturdy structure.
+If you have time before severe weather hits, secure loose objects, close windows, and doors, and move any valuable objects inside or under a sturdy structure.

 • Help Your Neighbor: Encourage your loved ones to prepare for severe thunderstorms.
 Take CPR training so you can help if someone is hurt during severe weather.